ZoeLawson/mcc_tools_tech/Week06-LightweightMarkup/Homework/lisa_fleischmann_week6_homework/lisa_fleischmann_week6_homework_part2.md

 		Internal Training
 		Message to the Participants including the Acme Collab details.

-**1. Send the invitation to the virtual team via Virtual Team mailbox.**
+5. Send the invitation to the virtual team via Virtual Team mailbox.
 * Send the invitation from the Virtual Team mailbox.
 	- **To Section:** applicable virtual team mailing lists.
 	- **Subject:** Acme Engineer Academy Virtual Team Knowledge Transfer: <Title of the session>